Alice Tay: Professional career

 Tay had a long academic career at the University of Sydney, with 26 years as the Challis Professor of Jurisprudence from 1975.
 She was a part-time Commissioner of the Australian Law Reform Commission from 1982 to 1987.
 During her time at the ALRC, she contributed to several major inquiries — including The Recognition of Aboriginal Customary Laws (ALRC 31, 1986); Privacy (ALRC 22, 1983); Contempt (ALRC 35, 1987) and Matrimonial Property (ALRC 39, 1987).
 In 1985, Tay was made a Member of the Order of Australia, for her contributions to teaching and research in law.
 She was elected a Fellow of the Academy of the Social Sciences in Australia in 1986 and was awarded an LLD (honoris causa) from the University of Edinburgh in 1989.

 Personal life

 Tay married political philosopher and Marxist scholar Eugene Kamenka after her arrival in Australia.
-He died in 1994 and she remarried Guenther Doeker-Mach shortly before her death in April 2004.
+He died in 1994 and she remarried Guenther Doeker-Mach.
+She died in Longueville, Sydney on 26 April 2004.